Manius Laberius Maximus: Family

 The identity of Maximus’ wife is unknown.
 His only known child was a daughter, Laberia Hostilia Crispina who, after his death, became the heiress to his fortune.
 Crispina became the second wife of Gaius Bruttius Praesens Lucius Fulvius Rusticus, consul in 139.
-She bore him a son, Lucius Fulvius Gaius Bruttius Praesens Laberius Maximus, twice consul.
+They had a son, Lucius Fulvius Gaius Bruttius Praesens Laberius Maximus, twice consul.
 Maximus was the great-grandfather of Bruttia Crispina, who married the emperor Commodus.